readywater/divergeweekly/content/blog/12/index.md

 Amira and her fellow authors in Our Women on the Ground expressed and creates as fervently as they could — each encountering different and overlapping constraints in their individual countries, cultures, and communities.
 Lina Attalah, founder of [Mada Masr](https://madamasr.com/en), writes of her evolving relationship with her father, relative to her identity as a feminist, an activist, a journalist, and an entrepreneur in Egypt.
 That consideration helped her find a point of connection as well: wondering how the constrained expectations the state had imposed on her father trickled down to her experience with him, and the construction of her own identity.

 All of this to say that some strange, terrible, and wonderful things can emerge from constraints.
 People become who they become; designs resolve with the needs, resources, and context at hand; and sometimes a particular geopolitical strategic context begets some chart-topping power ballads.
-Thinking about the constraints from which something emerges IS ultimately the story of that particular something.
+Thinking about the constraints from which something or someone emerges IS ultimately the story.

 As always, [please subscribe to and share Diverge Weekly](https://divergeweekly.com) if you haven’t and [send me a note](mailto:alb@andrewlb.com) if you have questions or feedback!